Bruiser Flint: Later coaching career

 Flint became the head coach at Drexel on April 5, 2001, succeeding Steve Seymour, who had been fired that March after failing to make the NCAA Tournament in either of his two seasons as head coach.
 Flint's hiring at Drexel coincided with Drexel's move from the America East Conference, where the school had enjoyed a sustained level of success under former head coach Bill Herrion, to the Colonial Athletic Association (or CAA).

 During his tenure at Drexel, Flint was named CAA coach of the year four times (2002, 2004, 2009, 2012).
 He also won an NABC District Coach of the Year award three times (2007, 2009, 2012).
 Under Flint, Drexel made five NIT appearances.
 In 2012, the school won its first CAA Regular Season Championship in 2012, but lost to VCU in the finals of the Conference Tournament.
 On Selection Sunday, Drexel narrowly missed an at-large berth in the NCAA Tournament.
+The Dragons won two games in the 2012 NIT, but their run was ended by UMass (Flint's previous employer).

-On March 7, 2016, following the end of Drexel's season, Flint was fired as head basketball coach after 15 seasons with the team.
+Following the end of Drexel's 2015-16 season, Flint was fired as head basketball coach after 15 seasons with the team.
 At the time of his firing, he was the all–time winningest coach in Drexel basketball history.

+Flint went on to serve as assistant coach to Archie Miller at Indiana, and then reunited with John Calipari on the Kentucky staff.
+When Calipari moved to the Arkansas job in 2024, he retained Flint on his staff.